-Tools and Techniques Always Think It Through What Can Go Right What Can Go Wrong DESIGN CHARRETTES Intensive session where participants re-design project features Best used to foster creative ideas Be clear about how results will be used Promotes joint problem solving and creative thinking Effective for creating partnerships and positive working relationships with public Participants may not be seen as representative by larger public May not have lasting effect if used as a one-shot technique COMMUNITY FACILITATORS Use qualified individuals in local community organizations to conduct project outreach Define roles, responsibilities and limitations up front Select and train facilitators carefully Promotes community-based involvement Capitalizes on existing networks Inhances project credibility Can be difficult to control information flow Can build false expectations MEDIATION/NEGOTIATION The process of resolving disputes through compromise Should be used typically as a last resort to solve specific problems with well-defined stakeholders groups Promotes accountability on both sides Focuses on specific issues Difficulty of defining who the parties are and whom they represent Time and labor intensive CONSENSUS BUILDING TECHNIQUES Techniques for building consensus on project decisions such as criteria and alternative selection.
+Tools and Techniques Always Think It Through What Can Go Right What Can Go Wrong DESIGN CHARRETTES Intensive session where participants re-design project features Best used to foster creative ideas Be clear about how results will be used Promotes joint problem solving and creative thinking Effective for creating partnerships and positive working relationships with public Participants may not be seen as representative by larger public May not have lasting effect if used as a one-shot technique COMMUNITY FACILITATORS Use qualified individuals in local community organizations to conduct project outreach Define roles, responsibilities and limitations up front Select and train facilitators carefully Promotes community-based involvement Capitalizes on existing networks Enhances project credibility Can be difficult to control information flow Can build false expectations MEDIATION/NEGOTIATION The process of resolving disputes through compromise Should be used typically as a last resort to solve specific problems with well-defined stakeholders groups Promotes accountability on both sides Focuses on specific issues Difficulty of defining who the parties are and whom they represent Time and labor intensive CONSENSUS BUILDING TECHNIQUES Techniques for building consensus on Use simplified methodology Encourages compromise among Not appropriate for groups with no project decisions such as criteria and alternative selection.
 Often used with advisory committees.
 Techniques include Delphi, nominal group process and public value assessment and many others.
-Use simplified methodology Allow adequate time to reach consensus Consider one of the computerized systems that are available Define levels of consensus, i.e. a group does not have to agree entirely upon a decision but rather agree enough so the discussion can move forward Make sure decision maker is committed to consensus Encourages compromise among different interests Provides structured and trackable decision making Focuses on solving problems with mutually satisfactory solutions Can help avoid later conflicts Not appropriate for groups with no interest in compromise Consensus may not be reached The consensus may not be reached The consensus may not be reached FOCUS GROUPS Message testing forum with randomly selected members of target audience.
+Allow adequate time to reach consensus Consider one of the computerized systems that are available Define levels of consensus, i.e. a group does not have to agree entirely upon a decision but rather agree enough so the discussion can move forward Make sure decision maker is committed to consensus different interests Provides structured and trackable decision making Focuses on solving problems with mutually satisfactory solutions Can help avoid later conflicts Consensus may not be reached FOCUS GROUPS Message testing forum with randomly selected members of target audience.
 Can also be used to obtain input on planning decisions Conduct at least two sessions for a given target Use a skilled focus group facilitator to conduct the session Provides opportunity to test key messages prior to implementing program Works best for select target audience Relatively expensive if conducted in focus group testing facility